raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 Average : 33.856.
 ```

-Here's another 10ms gain, 25% better than trick 1, 40% better than the original recursive version, among which 20pp are due to this added trick.
+That's another 10ms gain, 25% better than trick 1, 40% better than the original recursive version, among which 20pp are due to this added trick.

-## Detour : a lower boundary for our execution time.

-So I must be honest, I wasn't expecting GCC to :
-- be that good at optimizing what I considered poor code, and
-- give me the middle finger on what I considered a more optimized version.

-But metrics don't lie so I'll have to find better tricks.

-But first, since shrinking this execution time does not sound like an easy task, let's try to reason about the actual target.

-TODO : MAP_POPULATE
-TODO : TELL THAT MAPPINGS ARE PRIVATE
-TODO : TELL ABOUT THROTTLING

-### Profiling methodology.

-The first thing we do is to map our big JSon file.
-We hence need to estimate the minimal time it takes.

-Then, accross all our parsing, we are effectively reading the file entirely.
-This also will need to be accounted for since we cannot avoid it.

-The following graphs were generated in one single profiling session where

-To get execution time estimations for these operations, I ran 500 times the following scenario :
-- Read-only map.
-- Read-write map.
-- Read-only map with populate.
-- Read-write map populate.
-- Read-only map and full read.
-- Read-write map and full read.
-- Read-only map with populate and full read.
-- Read-write map populate and full read.

-And then generated the grapgs presented in the next two sections.

-It is possible that those steps interact with each other, which could explain some perf subtleties that we will cover.

-### Profiling mmap.

-The first thing our program does is to map our json file in memory.

-Let's use the same method used in chapter 1 to determine how long just mapping the whole file with different attributes takes.

-We'll do 500 iterations

-<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTz3oNv5A1TIxLR1au_-eqklkcNY5_M9mkacmsvPtAAmdNPfYzijByJhu_jwjZuvb4Lbm4Mu5ig6TAe/pubchart?oid=1803207841&amp;format=interactive"></iframe>

-<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTz3oNv5A1TIxLR1au_-eqklkcNY5_M9mkacmsvPtAAmdNPfYzijByJhu_jwjZuvb4Lbm4Mu5ig6TAe/pubchart?oid=711579004&amp;format=interactive"></iframe>

-<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTz3oNv5A1TIxLR1au_-eqklkcNY5_M9mkacmsvPtAAmdNPfYzijByJhu_jwjZuvb4Lbm4Mu5ig6TAe/pubchart?oid=2009877744&amp;format=interactive"></iframe>

-<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTz3oNv5A1TIxLR1au_-eqklkcNY5_M9mkacmsvPtAAmdNPfYzijByJhu_jwjZuvb4Lbm4Mu5ig6TAe/pubchart?oid=1064451209&amp;format=interactive"></iframe>

-## Detour 1 : profiling mmap + complete read.
+## Conclusion

+With those improvement we almost divided our execution time by 2.

+As the next chapter will show, we can shrink it even more but to do this, we need to move to the assembly level, to apply tricks that the compiler is too clumsy to handle correctly.